- Online Learning Home

 Aside from not posting private information, such as your phone number, into Discussion Boards or Chatrooms, here are a few other ways you can ensure your privacy:

 - Never let anyone log in as you, or after you log in, don't give anyone access to your course.
 The CLPCCD authenticates you as an enrolled student in a your course through a secure login process.
-Your password is encrypted by Blackboard/Canvas, and the login page is secured by SSL technology.
+Your password is encrypted by Canvas, and the login page is secured by SSL technology.
 However, in order to maintain the integrity of your privacy -- and academic integrity -- you must ensure that all work completed in the class is done by you.
-View LPC's Academic Honesty Statement.
+View LPC's Academic Integrity site.

 - Choose a good password.
 View tips for choosing a password.